SpeedRyder/pcapvault/README.md

 allows deleting pcaps from the vault based on date and time, or a full cleanup

 export
-allow exporting pcaps from the vault based on data and time
+allow exporting pcaps from the vault based on date and time
 can export from the vault directly in 60 second intervals, or in merged summary format

 external commands used